HTTPS traffic filtering

-To filter encrypted traffic, the system determines the requested URL based on information passed during the TLS/SSL handshake: the subject common name in the public key certificate used to encrypt the traffic.
+determines the requested URL based on information passed during the TLS/SSL handshake using the subject common name in the public key certificate,

-HTTPS filtering, unlike HTTP filtering, disregards subdomains within the subject common name.
 Do not include subdomain information when manually filtering HTTPS URLs in access control or QoS policies.
-For example, use example.com rather than www.example.com.
+For example, use example.com instead of www.example.com.

 The system disregards the encryption protocol (HTTP vs HTTPS) when performing URL filtering in access control or QoS policies.
 This occurs for both manual and reputation-based URL conditions.
-In other words, URL filtering treats traffic to the following websites identically:
+In other words, URL filtering treats traffic to these websites identically:

 -